 Schools registered as training organisations (RTOs) may run VET programs for students.
 Alternatively, schools may engage external RTOs, including TAFE institutes, to deliver VET programs either directly or through auspicing arrangements.

-The Victorian Curriculum and Assessement Authority (VCAA) has developed a range of VCE VET Programs which offer students the opportunity to gain both the VCE and a VET qualification.
-For more information, see:
+The Victorian Curriculum and Assessment Authority offers VCE VET programs which give students the opportunity to gain both the VCE and a VET qualification.

 Contracts for the purchase of VET programs from external providers

 purchasing agreements when entering into an arrangement to provide their students with VET programs.

 Targeted VET funding

 VET programs in government schools are primarily funded through the core student learning component of the Student Resource Package (SRP).
 To support the higher cost of provision in this area, government schools are also provided with targeted VET funding based on an eight band model.
 There is also a rural weighting for students enrolled in schools with a location index of 0.2 and above.